smart-on-fhir/fhir-bulk-data-docs/authorization.md

     <tr>
       <td><code>iss</code></td>
       <td><span class="label label-success">required</span></td>
-      <td>The service's <code>client_id</code>, as determined during registration with the EHR's authorization server
+      <td>Issuer of the JWT -- the client's <code>client_id</code>, as determined during registration with the FHIR  authorization server
         (note that this is the same as the value for the <code>sub<code> claim)</td>
     </tr>
     <tr>
       <td><code>sub</code></td>
       <td><span class="label label-success">required</span></td>
-      <td>The service's <code>client_id</code>, as determined during registration with the EHR's authorization server
+      <td>The service's <code>client_id</code>, as determined during registration with the FHIR authorization server
       (note that this is the same as the value for the <code>iss<code> claim)</td>
     </tr>
     <tr>
       <td><code>aud</code></td>
       <td><span class="label label-success">required</span></td>
-      <td>The EHR authorization server's "token URL" (the same URL to which this authentication JWT will be posted -- see below)</td>
+      <td>The FHIR authorization server's "token URL" (the same URL to which this authentication JWT will be posted -- see below)</td>
     </tr>
     <tr>
       <td><code>exp</code></td>
       <td><span class="label label-success">required</span></td>
       <td>Expiration time integer for this authentication JWT, expressed in seconds since the "Epoch" (1970-01-01T00:00:00Z UTC).
-This time MUST be no more than five minutes in the future.</td>
+This time SHALL be no more than five minutes in the future.</td>
     </tr>
     <tr>
       <td><code>jti</code></td>